newmanbrad/quick-mongo-rest-server/README.md

 A quick and very simple REST server that uses MongoDB.
 You can be up and running in a minute or two.
 This works will work well for people who need a RESTFUL service locally for development and do not always have access to bandwidth.
+More information can be found [here](http://bradjnewman.com/rest,/node,/javascript,/api,/mongodb/2016/09/29/quick-server-mongodb-express.html#running).

 ## Packages